Mycopigments: Explore Regional Mushroom and Lichen Dyes

 Materials

-• A materials fee of $45, included in the cost of the class, covers fungi, a silk scarf, informational reference materials, and a field testing kit.
+• A materials fee of $45, included in the price of the class, covers fungi, a silk scarf, informational reference materials, and a field testing kit.

 Class Policies